sethpuckett/flashcards/README.md

 And that's it!
 If everything is setup correctly then upon loading the spreadsheet the dropdown menu should populate with the names of the decks from your spreadsheet.
 Click `Load Deck` and you should be able to start interacting with your cards.

+### Additional Options
+You have the ability to include sheets in your Google Sheet that are *not* loaded as decks.
+This can be useful for decks that aren't ready yet or for development notes.
+To ignore a sheet change its name so that it begins with "**ignore-**" (e.g. "**ignore-Klingon Grammar Notes**").

 ## Configuring the application

 Feel free to clone or fork the application and modify it to your heart's content.
 Basic configuration can be managed via the `js/config.js` file.